From the Album

 Advertising card: “Ski at the Key — open the year ’round” — M. W. Hewitt

-“Ski at the Key … bring your slippers.” — M. W. Hewitt
+“Ski at the Key … bring your slippers.” — M. W. Hewitt.

 Printed Bungalo Village advertisement headed “No pretense — just comfort”, listing thirty-eight bungalows, Franklin fireplaces, and R. S. Hewitt, Managing Owner